 If you love living green, Los Angeles County may not be the first place that comes to mind.
-But despite being a modern, fast-paced urban city, there are several reasons why Los Angeles is among the top 10 cities for green living in the United States, according to WorldAtlas.com.
-Los Angeles is full of amazing outdoor experiences.
-As a nature lover looking for a green place to live, take a look at what Los Angeles has to offer.
+But even though it’s a modern, fast-paced urban city, it’s more.
+Yes, there are several reasons why Los Angeles is among the top 10 cities for green living.
+That’s in the United States, according to WorldAtlas.com.
+Los Angeles, full of amazing outdoor experiences.
+A nature lover looking for a green place to live.
+So take a look at what Los Angeles has to offer.

 Roots in the Arts District

 The Arts District of Los Angeles is rapidly developing a eco-conscious reputation.
 Residents actively support a lifestyle of green living.
 Within the community, businesses take part in recycling, water conservation, and there have been new construction and renovations of the neighborhood’s lofts in favor of the greener lifestyle.
 Many of the lofts in the area come fully equipped with high-efficiency, modern appliances and has a walk score of 87.

 Not only does Los Angeles come with green apartments, but you’ll also be close to parks, mountains and beaches all around.
 If you’re just starting to consider an apartment somewhere in Los Angeles, take a look on ForRent.com to see what’s available.

 Flowers in Bloom

 Los Angeles isn’t all skyscrapers and freeways.
 If your idea of relaxing is being enveloped by nature, LA area has you covered.
 Antelope Valley Poppy Reserve is just an hour north of LA.
 The Antelope Valley boasts seasonal colors and scents that vary from year to year.
 The wildflower season begins as early as mid-February and lasts through late-May.
 A variety of wildflowers create a mosaic of color that changes daily and is an ideal place to hike.